-- An X ray that was not carried out correctly – this could lead to a missed ankle fracture on Xray or a missed wrist fracture on Xray because, for example, the wrong angle was x rayed.
+- An X-ray that was not carried out correctly – could lead to a missed ankle fracture on Xray or a missed wrist fracture on Xray because, for example, the wrong angle was x rayed.

 Common symptoms for missed fractures include swelling, pain, deformity, and immobility.
 These could present differently depending on where the broken bone is.

-- Commonly missed foot fractures could lead to symptoms such as being unable to walk or put your foot down properly.
+- Missed foot fractures could lead to symptoms such as being unable to walk or put your foot down properly.

 - Commonly missed fractures to the hand could lead to an inability to make a fist, for example.

-- Commonly missed ankle fractures could lead you not to be able to bear weight, for example.
+- Frequently missed ankle fractures could lead you not to be able to bear weight, for example.

 If a broken bone was not diagnosed or treated correctly, it could lead to some complications.
 Some of these are more serious than others which could lead to a larger missed fracture compensation amount, but all could potentially lead to missed broken bone compensation if negligence were involved: